Lorenzo-BetterSocial/socrates-machine-learning/README.md

 # Project Title

-Socrate: a machine learning algorithm for learning and developing open mind people
+Socrate: a machine learning algorithm for learning and developing open minded people

 ## Summary

-We want to create a machine learning algorithm for recommendation content that help people to discover new, good, different, inspiring, beautiful things.
+We want to create a machine learning algorithm for recommendation content that help people to discover **new, good, different, inspiring, beautiful things.**
 An algorithm that doesn't reninforce congnitive bias, but help people to create a different vision of the world, based on different point of view, true sources, comparison, exploration.
 Inspired by personal (internal) growth and good and beutiful research.
+Building AI course project

 ## Background